coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    + :attr:`global` hints are made available by merely requiring the current module.

+   .. deprecated:: 8.13

+     The default value for hint locality is scheduled to change in a future release.
+For the time being, adding hints outside of sections without specifying an explicit locality is therefore triggering a deprecation warning.
+It is recommended to use :attr:`export` whenever possible

    The various possible :production:`hint_definition`\s are given below.

    .. cmdv:: Hint @hint_definition